minershive/hiveos-asic/README.md

 #### Bulk installation

 You can install Hive Client on all the ASICs you have on your local network.
 Or you can install firmware on Antminer S9, S9i, S9j.
 For this you need to have a running Linux box (like Hive OS on the GPU rig) or Antminer ASIC with Hive Client.
-Download files with this command:
+Download files with this commands:

 ```sh
 apt-get install -y sshpass curl

 cd /tmp && curl -L --insecure -s -O https://raw.githubusercontent.com/minershive/hiveos-asic/master/hive/hive-asic-net-installer/download.sh && sh download.sh

 cd /tmp/hive-bulk-install
 ```
 Edit `config.txt` to set your *FARM_HASH* or firmware URL, edit `ips.txt` to set IPs list of your new ASICs.